zfergus/Raspberry-Pi-GPIO/01-Blink/Lesson01.md

 automatically.
 The if statement check if this script is being run directly and if so calls main, beginning our blink loop.

+### More

+[Blink without a pause](https://github.com/zfergus2/Raspberry-Pi-GPIO/blob/maste r/01-Blink/blink_without_pause.py) - An alternative program that blinks a LED without using the time.pause function.

 ### Next

 Lesson 02: Something Else